0x0jr/rokudigital/README.md

 ![image](https://github.com/0xMxnTy/rokudigital/assets/166342298/d29515fc-4378-4066-bea8-40ca21c2078f)

+## Intro 🚪
-`Welcome to **RokuDigital**, the ultimate CLI tool for controlling your Roku TV!
-Easily send commands to your Roku device using an interactive command prompt. 🚀`
+Welcome to **RokuDigital**, the ultimate CLI tool for controlling your Roku TV!
+Easily send commands to your Roku device using an interactive command prompt. 🚀

 ## Features ✨